Yoga: A Universal Solution at UNESCO

 You are a human being.
 If you know how to be, then you could have determined how your thought should be, emotion should be, action should be.
 This is what yoga means – first thing is you know how to be.
 Once you know how to be, how you conduct your life in a given time, in a given situation, considering the nature of your activity and life that you have chosen, accordingly you act, to the best of your intelligence and capability.

 George: Sadhguru, I think, on that note, we will bring this wonderful conversation to a close.

 Sadhguru: Did I say something wrong?

 George: Absolutely not!
-Instead of saying anything wrong you actually brought everything together.
-And I think it’s always important I think to provide people with at least and myself included…to provide us with at least an opportunity to have a package that we can reflect on which all of the components are blinking.
+Instead of saying anything wrong, you actually brought everything together.
+And I think it’s always important to provide people…and myself included…to provide us with at least an opportunity to have a package that we can reflect on, in which all of the components are blinking.

 Sadhguru: Stop looking at peace, love, joy, this, that separately.
 If we just now how to be, it means your body, your physiological structure, and psychological structure takes instructions from you.
 If this one thing happened, you don’t have to pursue any of those things.
 You will be just fine.

 George: On that note, Sadhguru, thank you very much.
 Thank you all of our Facebook communities, thank you for being part of this conversation, and we wish you a blessed day.
 We wish you an opportunity to reflect on these words, and hopefully that you also take them with you and make them part of your daily life.
 For now, with Sadhguru, I am George Papagiannis, live from UNESCO headquarters, wishing you a great day, and perhaps a day for positive change.